 The good news is that the amount of money someone needs to pay for their mortgage – should they be approved for one – may not change as a result of the new regulations.
 On the other hand, the qualifying rate for a mortgage will be substantially higher, meaning some individuals may no longer qualify for a mortgage, while others will qualify for a much less valuable mortgage.

 So, what, exactly, are the changes?

 In the past, getting a mortgage required going to a lender and meeting their qualifying contract rate – in 2017, with interest rates relatively low, a typical rate might be 2.85%.
 In most cases, so long as someone was approved by their lender at that qualifying rate, they could acquire a mortgage.

 But that’s changed.
 Now, anyone applying for a mortgage will have to pass a “stress test” that requires applicants meet the Bank of Canada’s 5-year conventional mortgage rate – which is currently 4.99% – or their contractual rate plus an additional 2%, whichever is greater.
 In other words, if the lender’s qualifying contract rate is 2.85%, you’ll need to be approved at 4.99% (the greater number).1

 How might this affect the amount you can borrow?
-According to Global News, someone applying for a 5-year fixed mortgage with a 25-year amortization period will go from being able to afford a home worth $726,939 to being able to afford a home valued at $570,970 – a very substantial difference.2
+According to Global News File opens in a new window, someone applying for a 5-year fixed mortgage with a 25-year amortization period will go from being able to afford a home worth $726,939 to being able to afford a home valued at $570,970 – a very substantial difference.2

 For Canadians renewing their mortgage, it’s possible those who fail the stress test will be forced to accept a higher interest rate with their current lender rather than having the freedom to shop around for a better rate.
 As for individuals seeking to refinance their mortgage – say, to pay for home renovations – they’ll also face the stress test.
 In the end, that could mean prospective borrowers have less money available to them than in the past.3